JoseDRamirezM/InfoSec/Web Security Academy/Authentication/Methodology.md

 ### User enumeration

-Test this by providing a wordlist with multiple users with a test password
+Test this by providing a wordlist with multiple users with a test password, identify this vulnerability by checking:

 #### Status codes